Amazon Prime Day 2023: Best deals on Shark, Ninja and more

 Seasoned deal hunters will associate autumn with the lead-up to Black Friday, but Amazon’s Prime Day-esque sale is your opportunity to bag a bargain now.
 Deals will continue to drop until the end of Wednesday 11 October, leaving shoppers a 48-hour window to make the most of the savings on offer.

-The sale sees discounts on everything from tech and beauty to Apple products, Amazon devices and air fryers – and our team of IndyBest experts are on hand to help you sift through the torrent of offers.
+The sale sees discounts on everything from home appliances (including air fryers, coffee machines and vacuums), mattresses and beauty to tech (think laptops, TVs and headphones), Apple products and Amazon devices – and our team of IndyBest experts are on hand to help you sift through the torrent of offers.
 Here, you’ll find the crème de la crème of Prime Day deals.
 Ready?
 Let’s shop.

 Follow live: The best Amazon Prime Day deals as they drop